William Z Bernstein

 William Benjamin is a PhD Student at Cdesign Lab.
 His research interests include Human Computer Interaction, Computer Vision and Machine Learning.
 Apart form being a researcher, William is an avid photographer and artist.
 His goals that drive him are: -To work with an energetic team to create something phenomenal! -To practice engineering as an art. -To bring engineering into art. -To make Computer Vision interactive and relevant to real world. -To work among the best, most creative, and talented people in the world.

 Senthil Chandrasegaran is a PhD candidate in the School of Mechanical Engineering at Purdue.
-He obtained his bachelor's degree in mechanical engineering in 2000 from the Regional Engineering College (now National Institute of Technology), Trichy, India.
-He has nine years' industry experience in areas like automotive interior design services, structural analysis in automotive and heavy engineering sectors, and knowledge-based engineering in the heavy engineering sector.
-His research interests include design pedagogy, knowledge engineering, and specifically the integration of computer support tools to aid design learning in the classroom.
+He obtained his bachelor's degree in mechanical engineering in from the Regional Engineering College (now National Institute of Technology), Trichy, India.
+Before starting graduate school, he worked in the automotive industry, specializing in interior trim design, and then in the heavy engineering industry, specializing in structural analysis and knowledge-based engineering.
+His research interests include design pedagogy, information visualization, and specifically the integration of computer support tools to aid and understand design learning in the classroom.

 Ayan is a PhD student in the School of Mechanical Engineering, Purdue University, since Fall 2011.
 He completed hisÂ undergraduate studies (B.Tech) from I.I.T., Kharagpur (Spring 2009) and subsequently received his masters (M.S.) from Georgia Tech (Spring 2011), all in mechanical engineering.
 His current work focuses on using random walks and spectral graph theory for understanding the multiscale structure and evolution of graphs over time.
 The applications include 3D shape analysis, retrieval, correspondence for geometric graphs (or manifolds) and clustering, evaluation, hierarchical community structure finding for social network graphs.